Efficient Mining of Low-Utility Sequential Patterns: Conclusion and Future work

-In this paper, we first formalize the task of low-utility sequential pattern mining (LUSPM), redefine sequence utility to capture the total utility, and introduce the sequence-utility chain for efficient storage.
-We then propose a baseline algorithm, LUSPM$_b$, to discover the complete set of low-utility sequential patterns.
-To reduce redundant processing, we further introduce the maximal non-mutually contained sequence set (MaxNonConSeqSet) along with pruning strategy \ref{strategy 1}.
-Building on these foundations, we propose two enhanced algorithms: LUSPM$_s$ and LUSPM$_e$.
-LUSPM$_s$ is a shrinkage-based algorithm equipped with pruning strategies \ref{strategy 2} and \ref{strategy 3}, where strategy \ref{strategy 2} reduces sequence utility computation, and strategy \ref{strategy 3} prunes invalid items.
-LUSPM$_e$ is an extension-based algorithm enhanced by pruning strategy \ref{strategy 4}, which prunes a large number of invalid sequences.
+In this paper, we first formalize the task of low-utility sequential pattern mining (LUSPM) and demonstrate that existing HUSPM algorithms are infeasible for discovering low-utility sequences.
+We then redefine sequence utility to capture the total utility and introduce the sequence-utility chain for efficient storage.
+Subsequently, we propose a baseline algorithm, LUSPM$_b$, to discover the complete set of low-utility sequential patterns.
+To reduce redundant processing, we further introduce the maximal non-mutually contained sequence set, along with a pruning strategy (Strategy \ref{strategy 1}).
+Building on this foundation, we propose two enhanced algorithms, LUSPM$_s$ and LUSPM$_e$, which significantly improve mining efficiency through three additional pruning strategies: Strategies \ref{strategy 2} and \ref{strategy 3} for LUSPM$_s$, and Strategy \ref{strategy 4} for LUSPM$_e$.
 Finally, extensive experiments demonstrate that both LUSPM$_s$ and LUSPM$_e$ substantially outperform LUSPM$_b$, with LUSPM$_e$ achieving the best runtime and memory efficiency while maintaining strong scalability.

-Despite these contributions, several challenges remain.
-First, utility computation can become prohibitively expensive for dense or long sequences.
-We plan to explore more efficient data structures, heuristic strategies, and distributed computing to accelerate the process.
-Second, the current framework is limited to static datasets, which constrains its applicability in dynamic, streaming, or real-time environments.
-We will extend the method to support incremental updates and streaming data, thereby enhancing its practical utility.
+Despite its contributions, this work has several limitations.
+The current framework assumes single-item events, whereas real-world data often involves itemsets.
+We plan to extend the framework to support itemset-based sequences, which would enhance its applicability and generalization.
+Additionally, the proposed methods focus on static datasets.
+In the future, we aim to explore incremental and streaming LUSPM to better handle evolving data.